manuGil/online-core/docs/source/radiometric-ops.rst

 .. note::
    **QGIS.**
    [CHECK WITH ANDRE]
    The  *’Statistics of Raster by extent’* model will always list the result using the name *Band 1, Band 2 and Band 3*.
-These numbers do not correspond to the number in *Input raster file*; instead they correspond to the order in which the bands are were displayed in RGB when running the model.
-For example, in this case Band 1 contains the statistics that correspond to the band assign to the Red channel, that is *Band 5* of the...
+These numbers do not correspond to the number in *Input raster file*; instead, they correspond to the order in which the bands are were displayed in RGB when running the model.
+For example, in this case, Band 1 contains the statistics that correspond to the band assigned to the Red channel, that is *Band 5* of the...

-To properly apply contrast enhancement for specific types of land covers, you need to know which are the types  of interest; which their spectral signatures are; the specifications of the spectral bands of the sensor which you have chosen; and  you need knowledge of additive colour mixture.
+To correctly apply contrast enhancement for specific types of land covers, you need to know which are the types of interest.
+Which their spectral signatures are; the specifications of the spectral bands of the sensor which you have chosen; and you need knowledge of additive colour mixture.

 Task 5.9
    Add the ``tm25aug99_sub.img`` to the project, and display it using a band combination 4, 5 and 3. this image covers shallow water and land with various types of land cover.
-Analyse the histograms of the three bands of this image, *right-click on the layer > select Properties > Histogram tab*.
+Analyse the histograms of the three bands of this image; * right-click on the layer > select Properties > Histogram tab*.
 Compute the histogram is necessary.
 Then, select *Prefs/Actions > Show selected band* and choose the band want to inspect.

 .. attention::
    **Question.**
    In which band on display do you expect a major difference in DN Values between water and land?
 Use your knowledge on EM radiation.
-A bi or tri-modal trend in histogram is an important clue.
+A bi or tri-modal trend in the histogram is an important clue.

 Task 5.10
-   Use the histograms to identify approximate values for a *contrast stretch* which will enhance the  contrasts between types of coverage on the part of the image with land.
+   Use the histograms to identify approximate values for a *contrast stretch* which will enhance the contrasts between types of coverage on the part of the image with the land.
 Save the result using the **Export As..**  and  *Rendered image* options.
 Remove the resulting layer from the project.

 Task 5.12
    Repeat the previous task.
 This time use the histograms to set a contrast that will enhance the image specifically for distinguishing shallow water.

 .. note::
    **Reflection.**
-   By now, it should be clear to you that for some contrast enhancement methods,  statistics of the data play an important role, e.g. mean and standard deviation, minimum and maximum.
-However,  when you have knowledge about the spectral properties of the objects of interest, the  characteristic of the scene and the sensor, you can interpret the histograms directly and make improvements to make effective use of the brightness values in an image.
+   It should be clear to you that for some contrast enhancement methods,  statistics of the data play an important role, e.g. mean and standard deviation, minimum and maximum.
+However,  when you know the spectral properties of the objects of interest, the characteristic of the scene, and the sensor; you can interpret the histograms directly and make improvements to make effective use of the brightness values in an image.

 ------------------------------------